 “Storytelling is so powerful, and if it works for these people, it can work for us as well.” – Clo Willaerts

 The issues sometimes seem like a series of balancing acts, with absolutely massive consequences.
 How can individuals harness the power to solve these problems?
 What role do communicators and/or legislators play?
 And how do you navigate all this while maintaining sanity and a positive outlook?
 There is a constant desire in human nature for people to “believe and belong” as Clo said, and it is our job as communicators to aid in the direction of this through facilitating accurate and informed sources of information on the internet.

-It’s tricky stuff, but I appreciated one of Clo’s final takes: that we don’t on needing not need a Big Brother, but many little brothers—aka all of us, acting responsibly and trying to do our best and leave the planet in a better place than we found it.
+It’s tricky stuff, but I appreciated one of Clo’s final takes: that we don’t need a Big Brother, but many little brothers—aka all of us, acting responsibly and trying to do our best and leave the planet in a better place than we found it.
 It’s a wonderful thought to consider, perhaps while sitting under an apple tree.